 There are still a lot of folks out there who don’t “get” Twitter.
 Twitter is where people go to find out what’s going on right now.
 It’s where people get information.
 Twitter users have varying reasons for being on Twitter.

-Here I explain the difference of the 5 main Twitter users…
+The Difference of the 5 main Twitter Users…

-Newsmakers – they have way more followers than then number of people they follow.
-These are organizations like newspapers, magazines, TV shows, celebrities.
+They have way more followers than then number of people they follow.
+These are organizations like new media, magazines, TV shows, celebrities and influencers.
 They make the news and people follow them to get the news.

 To grow your following, your profile page has to be set-up correctly with: